-Comment: John violated Standard II(B) by fraudulently creating the appearance that there was a greater investor interest in the stock through the online rumors.
+Comment: Gray violated Standard II(B) by fraudulently creating the appearance that there was greater investor interest in the stock through the online rumors.
 Additionally, through his trading strategy, he created the appearance that there was greater liquidity in the stock than actually existed.
-He was able to manipulate the price through both misinformation and trading practices.
+He manipulated the price through both misinformation and trading practices.

-Example 3 (Creating Artificial Price Volatility):
+Example 3 (Creating Artificial Price Volatility)

-Matthew Murphy is an analyst at Divisadero Securities & Co., which has a significant number of hedge funds among its most important brokerage clients.
+Murphy is an analyst at Divisadero Securities & Co., which has a significant number of hedge funds among its most important brokerage clients.
 Some of the hedge funds hold short positions on Wirewolf Semiconductor.
 Two trading days before the publication of a quarter-end report, Murphy alerts his sales force that he is about to issue a research report on Wirewolf that will include the following opinions:

-- quarterly revenues are likely to fall short of management's guidance, - earnings will be as much as 5 cents per share (or more than 10%) below consensus, and - Wirewolf's highly respected chief financial officer may be about to join another company.
+- Quarterly revenues are likely to fall short of management's guidance. - Earnings will be as much as 5 cents per share (or more than 10%) below consensus. - Wirewolf's highly respected chief financial officer may be about to join another company.

-Knowing that Wirewolf has already entered its declared quarter-end "quiet period" before reporting earnings (and thus would be reluctant to respond to rumors), Murphy times the release of his research report specifically to sensationalize the negative aspects of the message in order to create significant downward pressure on Wirewolf's stock-to the distinct advantage of Divisadero's hedge fund clients.
+Knowing that Wirewolf has already entered its declared guarter-end "quiet period" before reporting earnings (and thus would be reluctant to respond to rumors), Murphy times the release of his research report specifically to sensationalize the negative aspects of the message in order to create significant downward pressure on Wirewolf's stock-to the distinct advantage of Divisadero's hedge fund clients.
 The report's conclusions are based on speculation, not on fact.
 The next day, the research report is broadcast to all of Divisadero's clients and to the usual newswire services.

-Before Wirewolf's investor-relations department can assess the damage on the final trading day of the quarter and refute Murphy's report, its stock opens trading sharply lower, allowing Divisadero's clients to cover their short positions at substantial gains.
+Before Wirewolf's investor relations department can assess the damage on the final trading day of the quarter and refute Murphy's report, its stock opens trading sharply lower, allowing Divisadero's clients to cover their short positions at substantial gains.

 Comment: Murphy violated Standard II(B) by aiming to create artificial price volatility designed to have a material impact on the price of an issuer's stock.
-Moreover, by lacking an adequate basis for the recommendation, Murphy also violated Standard V(A)-Diligence and Reasonable Basis.

-Example 4 (Personal Trading and Volume):
+Example 4 (Personal Trading and Volume)

-Rajesh Sekar manages two funds-an equity fund and a balanced fund-whose equity components are supposed to be managed in accordance with the same model.
+Sekar manages two funds-an equity fund and a balanced fund-whose equity components are supposed to be managed in accordance with the same model.
 According to that model, the funds' holdings in stock of Digital Design Inc. (DD) are excessive.
-Reduction of the DD holdings would not be easy, however, because the stock has low liquidity in the stock market.
+Reduction of the DD holdings would not be easy, however, because the stock has low liquidity.
 Sekar decides to start trading larger portions of DD stock back and forth between his two funds to slowly increase the price; he believes market participants will see growing volume and increasing price and become interested in the stock.
 If other investors are willing to buy the DD stock because of such interest, then Sekar will be able to get rid of at least some of his overweight position without inducing price decreases.
 In this way, the whole transaction will be for the benefit of fund participants, even if additional brokers' commissions are incurred.